Matson, Gloucester

-Matson is a suburb of Gloucester, in the unparished area of Gloucester, in the Gloucester district, in the county of Gloucestershire, England.
-In 1931 the parish had a population of 40.
+Matson is a suburb of Gloucester, in the county of Gloucestershire, England.

 History

-Unlike neighbouring villages, such as Brookthorpe and Upton St Leonards, Matson is not mentioned in the Domesday Book.
+Matson is not mentioned in the Domesday Book.
 It appears to have been a part of Kings Barton at the time of the survey.
-The origins of the name are unclear but early versions recorded include Matesknolle, Mattesdune and Matesden and it is likely that the names refer to Robinswood Hill, a large hill which lay entirely within the ancient parish of Matson and on the flanks of which the village lies.
+The origins of the name are unclear but early versions recorded include Matesknolle, Mattesdune and Matesden and it is likely that the names refer to Robinswood Hill, a large hill which lay entirely within the ancient parish of Matson, on the flanks of which the village lies.

 It has been suggested that iron ore was mined from Robinswood Hill in Saxon times although there is little evidence for this.
 A spring called the Red Well rising just above Matson is ferruginous in nature.

 Matson House, a large manorial house, was the headquarters of King Charles during the Siege of Gloucester.
 It subsequently became the property of Major General William Selwyn in 1679.
 It is now (2017) the Selwyn Care Home.

+A memorial erected in St Katherine's Churchyard in 1920 commemorates Matson parishioners who lost their lives in World War I. It is in the style of a medieval lantern cross and is Grade II listed.

-On 1 April 1935 the parish was abolished and became part of Gloucester, Brookthorpe and Upton St. Leonards.
+Matson is a former civil parish.
+In 1931 the parish had a population of 40.
+On 1 April 1935 the civil parish was abolished.
+The vast majority was transferred to Gloucester, with small acreages to Brookthorpe and Upton St. Leonards.